mwrouse/typewriter.js/README.md

 ![Typewriter.js Correction example](https://raw.githubusercontent.com/mwrouse/typewriter.js/master/images/correction.gif)

+Only the first two elements will be used, if you have more than two elements, they will not be used, see the ```TYPEWRITER_MODE_ARRAY``` mode.

 #### Array Mode (2)
 Array allows you to display multiple messages, one after another, as well as making corrections!